Controversies and challenges facing gene editing in the UK

 On 29th April 2025, as the Genetic Technology (Precision Breeding) Regulations were making their way through parliament, a group of experts gathered virtually at a Westminster Food & Nutrition Forum conference to discuss the next steps for gene editing – new GMOs – in the UK.

-The panellists included stakeholders from government, industry, research institutes, law firms, NGOs and a plant breeding lobbying organisation.
-The range of interests represented and willingness to take questions from the floor made for a far-reaching discussion, which highlighted a number of challenges in relation to gene editing and the regulatory framework that will govern it.
+The panellists included stakeholders from government, industry, research institutes, law firms, NGOs and a plant-breeding lobbying organisation.
+The range of interests represented and willingness to take questions from the floor made for a far-reaching discussion that highlighted a number of challenges around gene-editing and the regulatory framework that will govern it.

-In this article we discuss some of the issues raised, including labelling and public opinion, trade disruptions, risks, patents, nutritional impacts, contamination and challenges with the technology.
+This article addresses a number of the issues raised, including labelling and public opinion, trade disruptions, risks, patents, nutritional impacts, contamination and challenges with the technology.

 Chairperson Baroness Bennett tweets about the Westminster Food and Nutrition Forum event on gene editing, 29th April 2025.